-Under the Constitution1, the Board consists of seven (7) elected directors and up to 2 appointed directors.
-It is the Board's policy that all directors should be non-executive directors with the appropriate diversity and specialist skills for the size and complexity of the company and the private health insurance industry.
-A majority of directors must be independent and reside in Australia.
+Under the Constitution1, the Board consists of seven (7) elected Directors and up to 2 appointed Directors.
+It is the Board's policy that all Directors should be non-executive Directors with the appropriate diversity and specialist skills for the size and complexity of the company and the private health insurance industry.
+A majority of Directors must be independent and reside in Australia.

-All current directors and candidates for director positions must also meet the fit and proper requirements in the Board's Fit and Proper Policy, and in accordance with APRA Prudential Standard CPS520 Fit and Proper.
+All current Directors and candidates for director positions must also meet the fit and proper requirements in the Board's Fit and Proper Policy, and in accordance with APRA Prudential Standard CPS520 Fit and Proper.
+All directors must also be assessed as suitable to be accountable persons for the purposes of the Financial Accountability Regime Act (FAR Act).

-The Corporations Act 2001, the RBHS Constitution, and applicable APRA Prudential Standards make the Board responsible for oversight of the sound and prudent management of the RBHS.
+The Corporations Act 2001, the FAR Act, the RBHS Constitution, and applicable APRA Prudential Standards make the Board responsible for oversight of the sound and prudent management of the RBHS.
 The principal functions of the Board include: